-Our Early Years offers a high quality, caring educational environment for its pupils.
+Our Early Years program offers a high quality, caring educational environment for our students.
 We follow a “play” based approach to learning and a strong emphasis on teaching care and concern for others, respect for cultural diversity and for ourselves.
-They Early Years curriculum supports our own philosophy that children learn through active involvement with their environment.
+The Early Years curriculum supports our own philosophy that children learn through active involvement with their environment.

-Our quality, well-trained, caring experienced Early Years team ensures that the children are happy, successful and thriving.
+Our quality, well-trained, and caring Early Years team ensures that the children are happy, successful and thriving.
 We work together to achieve the best for the child.
-We provide a safe and nurturing environment for the children, as we have well-sized classrooms and play areas, as well as our own playground with a covered sandpit, swing, slide and climbing frame to encourage development of the child’s gross motor skills.
+We provide a safe and nurturing environment with spacious and well-equipped classrooms and play areas, as well as a spacious playground with a covered sandpit, swing, slide and climbing frame to encourage development of the child’s gross motor skills.
 We pride ourselves on the dedicated areas in and around the classroom for the different Learning and Developmental Areas

 Curriculum Areas of Learning and Development

 - Personal, Social and Emotional Development involves helping children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities.

 - Communication and Language development involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.